Frequently Asked Questions

 What AI providers does Novyx Vault support?

-Vault supports OpenAI, Anthropic, Google Gemini, DeepSeek, Ollama, LM Studio, Groq, Together, Mistral, xAI Grok, Perplexity, Cohere, Cerebras, SambaNova, Fireworks, Moonshot, MiniMax, OpenRouter, Nvidia NIM, Hyperbolic, and any OpenAI-compatible API endpoint.
+Vault supports OpenAI, Anthropic, Google Gemini, DeepSeek, Ollama, LM Studio, Groq, Together, Mistral, xAI Grok, Perplexity, Cohere, Cerebras, SambaNova, Fireworks, Moonshot, MiniMax, OpenRouter, Nvidia NIM, Hyperbolic, and OpenAI-compatible API endpoints.

 Is my data private in Novyx Vault?

-Yes.
-In desktop mode, your notes are plain markdown files on your machine that never leave your computer.
+In desktop mode, your notes are plain markdown files on your machine.
 In cloud mode, data is stored in Supabase with row-level security.
-API keys are stored in your browser only.
+AI provider API keys are encrypted at rest in cloud mode and stay on your machine in desktop mode.
 The codebase is open source so you can verify exactly how your data is handled.

 Can I import from Obsidian?